EduOrtegaDEV/EduOrtegaDEV.github.io/_posts/2022-09-02-my-favorites-tools.md

   - tools
 ---

-Essentials tools every developer should install:
+Here are my favorite tools for developing and VSCode:

 - [Oh My Zsh!](https://ohmyz.sh/) - A delightful & open source framework for Zsh
-- [Tabby](https://tabby.sh/) - A terminal for the modern age
+- [Warp](https://www.warp.dev/) - A terminal for the modern age
 - [Lens](https://k8slens.dev/) - The Kubernetes IDE
-- [Starship](https://starship.rs/) - The minimal, blazing-fast, and infinitely customizable prompt for any shell!

 VSCode extensions: